 For all of these reasons, it is worth consulting a top Stamford restraining order lawyer who regularly fights restraining order applications and appears at the restraining order hearing on your behalf.

 Restraining order applicants often attempt to use restraining order court to leverage their position in a contentious divorce, child custody dispute, or a domestic violence criminal case where they are trying to seek money from our clients.
-In cases like these, top Connecticut restraining order lawyers in Stamford, Greenwich, New Canaan, Darien, Westport, Norwalk, Fairfield and all over Connecticut, will know how to open the floodgates of court-sanctioned discovery to take applicants to task.
+In cases like these, top Connecticut restraining order lawyers will know how to open the floodgates of court-sanctioned discovery to take applicants to task.
 Prior to any restraining order hearing, the Mark Sherman Law restraining order lawyers will work with you to craft a defense strategy designed to defeat a civil restraining order application.
 You will find our team of attorneys diligent, responsive, detail-sensitive, thorough and compassionate.

-Criminal Penalties for Violating a Civil Restraining Order
+What Are The Criminal Penalties for Violating a Civil Restraining Order?

 Violating a civil restraining order or criminal protective order in Connecticut can have serious and disastrous consequences.
 The law of Criminal Violation of a Civil Restraining Order under C.G.S. § 53a-223b makes it a felony to violate the terms and conditions of a civil restraining order.
 C.G.S. § 53a-223 lays out the law for violations of criminal protective orders.
 Criminal protective orders cannot be obtained by application; rather, they are ordered by the Court in connection with domestic violence crimes.
 They are issued by the criminal courts to protect alleged victims in the criminal courts, particularly in domestic violence court cases.
 Each of these crimes are felonies punishable by up to five years in jail, probation and a $5000 fine.

-Contact a Restraining Order Lawyer at Mark Sherman Law Today
+Contact a Connecticut Restraining Order Lawyer at Mark Sherman Law Today